 Andy Dunn, MMFT, LMFT sees clients both as a staff counselor at AGAPE in Nashville, TN, a non-profit, Christian counseling center, and through his private practice, Andy Dunn Counseling.
 He earned his bachelor’s degree from Stanford University and his Master’s Degree in Marriage and Family Therapy from Trevecca Nazarene University in Nashville.
 He works with clients in a broad spectrum of areas including Emotionally-Focused Therapy (EFT) for couples and families, Adolescent Issues, Pre-Marital, Men’s Issues, Parenting and Co-Parenting after divorce, Divorce Adjustment, Grief and Loss, Life transition / Adjustment issues, Trauma/ PTSD, Depression, and Anxiety.
 He is trained in Level II EMDR (Eye Movement Desensitization and Reprocessing) through the EMDR Institute.
 Andy also has been a licensed, practicing attorney in Nashville for the past 20 years and with his diverse experience brings a unique perspective to the counseling work he does with clients.
 Office: Nashville – main.

 Jim Frost, M.A. came to AGAPE in 1999 after being a long-time Clinical Supervisor for Cumberland Mental Health Services in Lebanon, Tennessee.
 He earned his master’s degree in Clinical Psychology from Middle Tennessee State University and holds a Tennessee license as a Senior Psychological Examiner.
 He works with children, adolescents, and adults across a broad span of clinical problems.
 Jim also serves as AGAPE’s Assistant Clinical Director.
-Office: Nashville – Woodmont Hills
+Offices: Nashville – Woodmont Hills and Main Office.

 Gary L. Johnson, M. MFT., began working with AGAPE in August 2011 after earning his master’s degree in marriage and family therapy from Trevecca Nazarene University.
 He is currently pursuing his license in Tennessee as a marital and family therapist.
 Gary sees clients solely at the AGAPE office in Tullahoma where his 14-years of experience as a Youth and Family Minister has led to his interest in a wide range of clients including adolescents, families, blended families, pre-marriage, re-marriage and couples emphasis.
 To further aid him in his work with couples, Gary has also been certified in the Prepare/Enrich program.